Do you want to know how companies like Groupon, Airbnb, or Dropbox became successful so quickly?

 The Growth Hacking Funnel: Key Metrics to Measure

 As we’ve said, growth hackers are obsessed with strategies that build business.
-They typically set priorities for customer acquisition and scaling the business, and develop, implement, and test ideas to help them achieve their goals.
+They typically set priorities for acquiring new customers and scaling the business, and develop, implement, and test ideas to help them achieve their goals.

 A key part of planning any marketing strategy is deciding how to measure success.
 Many growth hackers focus on “pirate metrics”, so called because of their initials: AARRR.
 They stand for the five stages of the growth hacking funnel: